issues2markdown/cli/ROADMAP.md

 This is the changelog and roadmap for this project.

+### Guidelines for this ROADMAP:

+* A major or medium milestone must be tested at least at 50% of code coverage before bump version.
+* Minor versions can be bumped anytime.

 0.1.0 (unreleased)
 ------------------
 - [x] repejota/issues2markdown : [defaultQuery should be provided by QueryOptions](https://github.com/repejota/issues2markdown/issues/37)